Get the best service and rates by dealing direct with David H Stacey Gallery.

 Our conversation was far more than just an interview for this post.
 I learned stuff!
 I also identified our shared obsessive need to portray the natural history that fills our minds with interest, respect and appreciation.
 We have in common those lonesome journeys and vigils in the wild places where we observe and photograph reference material and add to our knowledge and understanding of the wild.
 We talked of the difficulties of being obsessional ‘artists’ and how our work is profoundly personal being often difficult to market.
 At times, we have both ‘prostituted’ ourselves to create for a commercial market driven by conventions, expectations and desires of others.
 More than once David used the expression “money is corrupting”.

 These days in Kuranda are my last in Australia.
 I am about to migrate back to Britain after four years of trying, unsuccessfully, to assimilate into life here.
 But David Stacey is where he should be.
 As a man so connected to the rainforests of his home he clearly understood my similar connection to the natural history of Britain and Europe.
 We spoke of the recognised phenomenon where an Aborigine may die if removed from his ‘country.’
 In this extraordinary painter-naturalist, I found a kindred spirit who understood and acknowledged my expression, ‘homesickness is a gentle term for grief’.

-How to get to David Stacey Gallery
+David Stacey Gallery

 22 Coondoo Street